The maximal subgroups of the Monster: Proof of Theorem

 We then conduct a random search in $Y$ for all involutions $j_2 \in \MM$ that invert $g_5$ and have the property that all involutions in $\langle g_5,j_2 \rangle \cong \mt{D}_{10}$ are of class $2\mt{B}$.
 The $(2\mt{B},2\mt{B},5\mt{B})$ class multiplication coefficient of $\MM$, which can be calculated from the character table of $\MM$ in {\sf GAP}, tells us that there are $3150000$ such involutions.
 We are able to find all of them without having to check whether $Y=N$, and we test each one to determine whether $S = \langle g_2,g_3,j_2 \rangle$ is isomorphic to $P$.
 As in the corresponding calculation in Section~\ref{sec_PSLPGL}, most of the involutions $j_2$ are quickly eliminated; see Remark~\ref{remPSL2(16)}.
 For $A = A_\mt{G}$ and $A = A_\mt{T}$, it is never the case that $S \cong P$.
 For $A = A_\mt{B}$, we find precisely $40$ involutions $j_2$ such that $S \cong P$.
 Moreover, each of these $40$ involutions commutes with the $2\mt{A}$-involution $c_2$ in the ``type $\mt{B}$'' case of Listing~\ref{fig:A5}.
 Given that $c_2$ generates the centraliser of the subgroup $A_\mt{B}$ of $S$ (see Table~\ref{tab_A5}), it follows that $C_\MM(S) = C_\MM(A_\mt{B})$.
 In particular, $S < C_\MM(C_\MM(S)) \cong 2 \udot \BB$, so $S$ is not maximal in $\MM$.

-It remains to show that no almost simple extension of one of the $40$ groups $S = \langle A_B,j_2 \rangle \cong P$ can be maximal in $\MM$, in the event that such an extension arises in $\MM$.
+It remains to show that no almost simple extension of one of the $40$ groups $S = \langle A_\mt{B},j_2 \rangle \cong P$ can be maximal in $\MM$, in the event that such an extension arises in $\MM$.
 Every almost simple extension $E<\MM$ of $S$ normalises $S$, and $N_\MM(S)$ normalises $C_\MM(S)$, so $S \leq E \leq N_\MM(S) \leq N_\MM(C_\MM(S))$.
 As~explained above, $C_\MM(S)$ is generated by a $2\mt{A}$-involution, so $N_\MM(C_\MM(S)) = C_\MM(C_\MM(S)) \cong 2 \udot \BB$.
 In particular, $E$ is certainly not maximal in $\MM$.

-\begin{remark} Our files containing the involutions $j_2$ are too large to upload to our GitHub repository \cite{ourfile}, but the code given there includes generators for the `large' subgroups $Y$ of $N$, from which the $j_2$ can be recovered by random search; cf. Remark~\ref{remPSL2(13)}.
+\begin{remark} \begin{iprf} \item Our files containing the involutions $j_2$ are too large to upload to our GitHub repository \cite{ourfile}, but the code given there includes generators for the `large' subgroups $Y$ of $N$, from which the $j_2$ can be recovered by random search; cf. Remark~\ref{remPSL2(13)}.
 To check whether each $S = \langle g_2,g_3,j_2 \rangle$ is isomorphic to $P$, we first checked whether $j_2g_2$ and $j_2g_3$ have orders that arise in $P$.
 This ruled out a vast majority of cases.
 In the remaining cases, we checked whether $|S|=|P|$ by enumerating $S$ as described in Section~\ref{ss:algo}.
-Every group $S$ that passed that test also satisfied $S \cong P$, which we checked by computing the multi-set of element orders in $S$ and applying the Main Theorem of \cite{PSL2qCharacterisation} (which can be verified by constructing all groups of order $4080$ in {\sf GAP} using the {\sf GrpConst} package \cite{grpconst}). \end{remark}
+Every group $S$ that passed that test also satisfied $S \cong P$, which we checked by computing the multi-set of element orders in $S$ and applying the Main Theorem of \cite{PSL2qCharacterisation} (which can be verified by constructing all groups of order $4080$ in {\sf GAP} using the {\sf GrpConst} package \cite{grpconst}). \item It follows from \cite[Proposition~5.1]{W99B} that the projection into $\BB$ of every subgroup $S\cong \PSL_2(16)$ constructed above lies in a maximal subgroup of $\BB$ of shape $2^{9+16}.\mt{PSp}_8(2)$. \end{iprf} \end{remark}